RN Curriculum Overview

 During the first two semesters students spend between four to seven hours in lecture classes, two and one-half to three hours in a nursing lab at the Southeast Campus and six to 12 hours in off-campus clinical agencies, each week.
 These hours are not included in the 20 to 25 hours/week the student needs for studying and reading.
 Therefore, for students who must work or have other obligations, the faculty recommends that they complete as many of the general education courses as possible before beginning the nursing courses.

 So that students can plan their schedules, the faculty will inform them as early as possible regarding the days and times they must be in class, in labs and at clinical agencies.
-Many of these activities are conducted during the hours of 7 a.m. to 5 p.m. in the first two levels.
-However, in levels three and four the majority of clinical are evenings (5 p.m. to 11 p.m.; 6:30 p.m. to 7 a.m.; and weekends 6:30 a.m. to 7 p.m.
-In most of the courses students will also spend time going to a hospital to obtain data that they need to plan the nursing care they will provide the following day.
+Many of these activities are conducted during the hours of 7 a.m. to 5 p.m. in the first two semesters.
+However, in semesters three and four the majority of clinical assignments will be in the evenings (5 p.m. to 11 p.m.; 6:30 p.m. to 7 a.m.; and weekends 6:30 a.m. to 7 p.m.)
+In most of the clinical courses, students will also spend time going to a hospital to obtain data that they need to plan the nursing care they will provide the following day.

 ADL (Activities of Daily Living ) NURS 2991

 Prospective students are strongly encouraged to enroll in this course early in the application process.
-For PCT or GT students this course is waived.
-CNAs are permitted to challenge this course by demonstrating competency in specified nursing skills prior to beginning nursing classes.
-(Students completing the PCT or GT/CNA program or ADL course at TCC complete the competency assessment during these courses and do not have to schedule an additional competency assessment with the Nursing Division.)
+For PCT students this course is waived.
+(Students completing the PCT or CNA program or ADL course at TCC complete the competency assessment during these courses and do not have to schedule an additional competency assessment with the Nursing Division.)
 The prospective student will sign up in the Nursing Certificate Office (MC 501) for a specified time to demonstrate competency.
 Students who do not successfully complete the skills competency assessment will be required to complete NURS 2991, Activities of Daily Living (ADL) Nursing Skills prior to starting nursing classes.

 It is strongly suggested that you review the following videos which are available to view in MC 2000.